High-Resolution Atomic Magnetometer-Based Imaging of Integrated Circuits and Batteries: Methods

-The micromirror exhibits a mechanical resonance at approximately $1.3\,\mathrm{kHz}$ in both movement axes.
-As a result, its step-response performance is governed by an external low-pass filter, typically set to half the resonant frequency to suppress mechanical ringing.
-Although the magnetometer bandwidth is Nyquist limited to $500\,\mathrm{Hz}$, residual mechanical ringing from the micromirror introduces aliased noise centered near $330\,\mathrm{Hz}$.
-Figure~\ref{fig:sensitivity} compares the magnetometer’s sensitivity when using the micromirror versus a standard static mirror.
-The prominent noise peak at $330\,\mathrm{Hz}$ results from coupling between spatial magnetic field gradients—e.g., due to bias field inhomogeneity—and the mirror’s mechanical resonance, leading to spurious modulation of the magnetometer signal.
-This was confirmed by increasing the strength of the magnetic field gradient, which in turn elevated the noise peak amplitude.
-The noise floor is also slightly elevated due to the spectral wings of the mechanical resonance, limiting the sensitivity to approximately $1\,\mathrm{pT}/\sqrt{\mathrm{Hz}}$ in this case, compared to the optimal $500\,\mathrm{fT}/\sqrt{\mathrm{Hz}}$ achieved with a static mirror.
+Integration of a gimbal-less 2D MEMS micromirror with $2~$mm mirror diameter (Mirrorcle Inc, A7M20.2-2000AL~\cite{mirrorcle2024mems}) for automated beam steering eliminates the need for manual translation, reducing data acquisition times by nearly two orders of magnitude.
+Magnetic images were acquired using a raster scan approach over an approximately ($4 \times 4$)\,mm field of view and $< 400\,\mu\mathrm{m}$ step size.
+At each scan position, a train of FID signals over a $100\,\mathrm{ms}$ time period are recorded. \\ The $250\,\mathrm{\mu{m}}$ diameter co-propagating pump and probe beams are directed onto the mirror and subsequently reflected onto the vapor cell.
+A $0.5\,\mathrm{mm}$ thick reflector is affixed to the rear surface of the cell using an optical adhesive, enabling a double-pass geometry.
+Compared to the single-pass configuration used in Ref.~\cite{hunter2023free}, this approach offers two key advantages: (i) the optical rotation signal is effectively doubled due to the increased interaction length, and (ii) the DUT can be positioned directly behind the reflector without obstructing the beam path, thereby minimizing and better defining the standoff distance.
+To facilitate detection, the probe and pump beams were aligned at a slight angle, directing the transmitted light onto the photodetector.
+This alignment reduces the effective interrogation area to approximately $(4\times4)$~mm under optimal conditions.
+After transmission through the vapor cell, the light is directed onto a lens that re-images the beam onto a balanced photodetector, which helps prevent beam clipping during scanning. \\ The micromirror exhibits a mechanical resonance at approximately $1.3\,\mathrm{kHz}$ in both movement axes~\cite{mirrorcle2024mems}.
+As a result, its step-response performance is governed by an external low-pass filter in the driving electronics~\cite{mirrorcle2022easydrive}, typically set to half the resonant frequency to suppress mechanical ringing.
+Although the magnetometer bandwidth is Nyquist limited to $500\,\mathrm{Hz}$, residual mechanical ringing from the micromirror introduces aliased noise centered near $330\,\mathrm{Hz}$. \\ Figure~\ref{fig:sensitivity} compares the magnetometer’s sensitivity when using the micromirror versus a standard static mirror (Thorlabs, BB1-E03).
+The prominent noise peak at $330\,\mathrm{Hz}$ results from coupling between spatial magnetic field gradients, e.g., due to bias field inhomogeneity, and the mirror’s mechanical resonance, leading to spurious modulation of the magnetometer signal.
+This was confirmed using two separate methods.
+The first included increasing the strength of the magnetic field gradient, which in turn elevated both the noise peak amplitude and the overall noise floor.
+The broadband noise level is increased due to the spectral wings of the mechanical resonance, limiting the sensitivity to approximately $1\,\mathrm{pT}/\sqrt{\mathrm{Hz}}$ when optimally configured.
+In the second case, the micromirror was replaced with a standard stationary mirror, while all other experimental parameters were kept constant.
+Under these conditions, a noise floor of $0.5\,\mathrm{pT}/\sqrt{\mathrm{Hz}}$ was achieved, and the noise peak previously centered at $330$~Hz was no longer observed as seen in Fig.~\ref{fig:sensitivity}.
+The CRLB predictions~\cite{hunter2023optical}, based on the FID signal characteristics for both mirror configurations, yield a sensitivity limit of approximately $0.5\,\mathrm{pT}/\sqrt{\mathrm{Hz}}$.
+This result further confirms the impact of vibrationally induced noise from the micromirror on the broadband sensor sensitivity. \\ To further mitigate micromirror-induced ringing~\cite{mirrorcle2024mems}, the low-pass filter cutoff frequency in the micromirror driving electronics was reduced from the default value of $500\,\mathrm{Hz}$ to $100\,\mathrm{Hz}$.
+This was achieved by adjusting the system clock frequency of the driving electronics, which directly sets the effective filter cutoff frequency~\cite{mirrorcle2022easydrive}.
+Whilst filtering reduces the mirror-induced noise, complete suppression was not achievable.
+Nonetheless, this did not pose a limitation for the measurements presented here, as the DUTs investigated exhibited dynamics well below the imposed bandwidth limit. \\